ESP32 — ESP-IDF v6

 1. Open VS Code

-2. Press Ctrl+Shift+X (or Cmd+Shift+X on macOS) to open the Extensions panel
+2. Press Ctrl+Shift+X to open the Extensions panel

 4. Install the extension by Espressif Systems